mosterme/raspberry-pi-motd/readme.md

-# Raspberry Pi
+# Raspberry Pi - Message Of The Day

-## 10-motd-berry, 10-motd-telly
-Scripts to generate a dynamic "message of the day" for the Raspberry Pi.
+Scripts to generate a dynamic "message of the day" (motd) for your Raspberry Pi.

 ![dynamic motd](motd.png)

-## 10-pretty-uname
-Replacement for `/etc/update-motd.d/10-uname` with more colors and pretty name for the distribution.

 ## Install